tdepuyt/maritimechartservice-sample-viewer/README.md

 * Save the Web Map

 The Web Map is now using the Maritime CHart Service, and can be selected when you create your App in Web AppBuilder

+## New deployment option for Maritime Display Parameters:

+When you add the Maritime Display Parameters widget to your application you can now query against all available parameters and select all or just the ones you want to deploy.

+Please note that there are two exceptions when using these widgets against 10.4/10.4.1 and 10.5
+* 10.4/10.4.1 - Text Groups is not supported on the client side so you will need to turn this option off.
+* 10.5 - Label Contours is not supported on the client side so you will need to turn this option off.
+* 10.5.1 - All options are supported.

+## Search widget:

+The search widget is now supported on all versions with one exception.
+Searching on national object name is only supported in 10.5 and 10.5.1.

 ## Additional Deployment steps for the Identify widget: